 What is their overall condition?

-The assets are well maintained and in a good condition.
+The assets are well maintained and in an excellent condition.

 Do any require repairing?

 Ongoing maintenance as required is being done.
 There is no equipment that currently needs any repairs.
-All repairs and maintenance required are done by the competant staff and there is a carpentary workshop on the premises.
-The workshop foreman and three carpenters employed by the business are more than capable to attend to all and every maintenance needed - they even manufacture own windows and doors, everything that is needed.
+All repairs and maintenance required are done by the competent staff and there is a carpentry workshop on the premises.
+The workshop foreman and carpenters employed by the business are more than capable to attend to all and every maintenance needed - they even manufacture own windows and doors, everything that is needed.